 A lot of us are already familiar with Vitamin C in skincare products, with a common association made between this ingredient and hyper-pigmentation.

 However, Vitamin C, or ascorbic acid as its also known, has other skin benefits that you may not be aware of that provide a good excuse to add a little Vitamin C to your skincare regimen.

 What Is It?

 Vitamin C can naturally be found in the epidermal and dermal layers of our skin.
 As with a lot of other really good stuff, we have higher levels when we are younger, that begin to deplete as we age.
-As our skin doesn’t really make Vitamin C, so it’s important that we not only put enough inside our bodies but apply it topically to our skin too.
+As our skin doesn’t really make Vitamin C, it’s important that we not only put enough inside our bodies, but apply it topically to our skin too.
 It’s a water-soluble vitamin that we need to boost our immune system, and a powerful antioxidant that helps to protect our skin and keep it looking healthy.